sean-garwood/sock_hack/README.md

 and navigating to 192.168.0.1.
 It displays a list of all available wifi networks, as well as connect buttons and stuff.
 It also loads [a pretty basic script](./app/wifi.js) that serves as the controller.

+#### Server-side functions

+It seems that Window inherits from globalThis. the `window` object has a number of methods for which the definitions are not visible.